Bell XP-77: Design and development

 On 16 May 1942, the USAAF recommended the construction and testing of 25 XP-77s.
 The aircraft featured a single-engine, low-wing monoplane with mainly wood construction, equipped with tricycle landing gear, a typical Bell feature that bestowed good ground handling.
 A bubble canopy also provided fair visibility except in the forward-downward direction due to the extended nose.

 While originally conceived using an air-cooled 500 hp Ranger XV-770-9 12-cylinder engine with a supercharger, the prototypes were delivered with the non-supercharged XV-770-7 engine due to engine development delays.
 With the anticipated delivery time of the original engine delayed for one and a half years, Bell proposed that seven XP-77s be built using the seven XV-770-7 engines then available.
-The planned armament was one Hispano 20 mm cannon firing through the propeller hub (much like the larger caliber 37 mm moteur-canon of the SPAD S.XII) and two 0.5 inch (12.7 mm) M2 Browning machine guns, with the option of either a 300 lb bomb or 325 lb depth charge with the deletion of the cannon armament.
+The planned armament was one Hispano 20 mm cannon firing through the propeller hub (much like the larger caliber 37 mm cannon of the P-39 Airacobra) and two 0.5 inch (12.7 mm) M2 Browning machine guns, with the option of either a 300 lb bomb or 325 lb depth charge with the deletion of the cannon armament.

-The mock-up inspection on 21–22 September 1942 produced some concerns from both the manufacturer and the USAAF inspection team.
-Weight had crept up beyond the 3,700 lb design limit but delays in the program were experienced when the company resorted to sub-contracting the wooden construction while the ongoing production at the Bell facilities did not allow for the XP-77 to take priority for research and development.
-Bell asked and received permission to reduce the production run of aircraft to two prototypes.
+Inspection of the mockup on 21–22 September 1942 revealed concerns from both the manufacturer and the USAAF inspection team.
+Weight had crept up beyond the 3,700 lb design limit, and the program was experiencing delays; Bell had subcontracted the wooden construction because ongoing production demands had led to a lack of adequate company-owned facilities for XP-77 research and development.
+Bell asked for and received permission to reduce the production run of aircraft to two prototypes.

 Operational history

 Testing

-The XP-77 project continued to suffer numerous delays, many related to correction of the excess weight issues.
-A change in subcontractor for the wing assembly also caused headaches as the first subcontractor refused to release necessary parts.
-Concerns over structural integrity relating to the glue and its binding properties were also difficult to resolve.
-With the anticipation that contract costs would soon be exceeded, and no hope that the supercharged engine would become available, the USAAF would only continue the project as an experiment to evaluate the use of wooden construction and materials in combat aircraft.
-The first XP-77 flew 1 April 1944 at Wright Field but the flight tests revealed vibration problems due to directly mounting the engine to the airframe, without vibration isolation.
+The XP-77 project suffered continuing delays, many related to excess weight.
+A change in subcontractor for the wing assembly caused problems when the first subcontractor refused to release necessary parts.
+Concerns over structural integrity relating to the glue and its binding properties were difficult to resolve.
+Anticipating that contract costs would soon be exceeded, and with no hope that the supercharged engine would become available, the USAAF decided to continue the project only to evaluate wooden construction in combat aircraft.
+The first XP-77 flew 1 April 1944 at Wright Field, but the flight tests revealed vibration problems stemming from the engine being mounted directly to the airframe without any vibration isolation.
 The long nose and rear-mounted cockpit also inhibited visibility relative to operational aircraft of the time.

-The XP-77 proved to be difficult to fly and despite flying without guns or armor, it did not come up to the expected performance estimates mainly because it was woefully underpowered.
+The XP-77 proved to be difficult to fly, and despite lacking guns and armor, it did not approach its expected performance, mainly because it was woefully underpowered.
 Further trials were conducted at the USAAF Proving Ground at Eglin Field with the second aircraft, which was destroyed on 2 October 1944 when it entered an inverted spin while attempting an Immelmann, and the pilot bailed out.
 All development was terminated in December 1944.